-- a) These Procedures describe the University's response to allegations of offence in any form of assessment that contributes to the award for which a student is registered. - b) These Procedures do not apply to students who are registered directly with a Member Institution of the University, or with the University of London in Paris.
-In those cases, students should follow the procedures published by that Member Institution or body. - c) Definitions of what constitutes an assessment offence can be found in the Quality Assurance Framework for students of the School of Advanced Study, and in the General Regulations for all other students. - d) The authority under these Procedures resides with the Senior Manager: Academic Integrity and Student Conduct. - e) The Senior Manager: Academic Integrity and Student Conduct may delegate any of the duties assigned to them under these Regulations to another member of staff of the University.
+- a) These Procedures describe the University's response to allegations of an offence in any form of assessment that contributes to the award for which a student is registered. - b) These Procedures do not apply to students who are registered directly with a Federal Member of the University, or with the University of London in Paris.
+In those cases, students should follow the procedures published by that Federal Member or body. - c) Definitions of what constitutes an assessment offence can be found in the Quality Assurance Framework for students of the School of Advanced Study, and in the General Regulations for all other students. - d) The authority under these Procedures resides with the Academic Board of the University of London. - e) The authority for the implementation of these Procedures resides with the Director of Student Registry Services. - f) The Director of Student Registry Services may delegate any of the duties assigned to them under these Regulations to another member of staff of the University.